Skip to content

 COMMENTS

 Stores review comments and discussion threads.
-Comments are added via the ACE TUI or through the review workflow.
+Comments are added via ACE or through the review workflow.

 Entry format: